Tudat/tudat/tutorials/applicationWalkthroughs/unguidedCapsuleEntry.rst

     accelerationsOfApollo[ "Earth" ].push_back( boost::make_shared< AccelerationSettings >( aerodynamic ) );
     accelerationMap[  "Apollo" ] = accelerationsOfApollo;

 A crucial step in reentry modelling is the definition of a :class:`AerodynamicGuidance` model.
 Controlling the orientation of the vehicle during atmospheric flight plays an important role in the shape of the trajectory as well as on the magnitude of the aerodynamic and thermal loads.
-In this example, a simple fixed-angle aerodynamic guidance is used:
+In this example, a simple fixed-angle aerodynamic guidance model is used.
+This is implemented using a :literal:`boost::lambda::constant` function.
+This creates a simple function which always outputs the value of :literal:`constantAngleOfAttack` which in turn sets the orientation angles of the :literal:`"Apollo"` body:

 .. code-block:: cpp

     // Define constant 30 degree angle of attack double constantAngleOfAttack = 30.0 * mathematical_constants::PI / 180.0;
     bodyMap.at( "Apollo" )->getFlightConditions( )->getAerodynamicAngleCalculator( )->setOrientationAngleFunctions(
                 boost::lambda::constant( constantAngleOfAttack ) );

+.. tip:: To view the available options for aerodynamic guidance see :ref:`tudatFeaturesAerodynamicGuidance`.

 Set up the propagation settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~